aau-cns/flight_stack_env/README.md

 make # this will print now a config called flight_stack/full and flight_stack/virtual
 ```

-If you then go into skiffos and perform a `make` this configuration should show up in the list.
+If you then change directory to Skiffos and perform a `make` this configuration should show up in the list.

+## Usage
-#### Build Full
+### Build Full
 For embedded hardware use the full configuration of the flightstack environment

 ```bash